tansaku/battleships-1/crc.md

 - HomeGrid
 - TrackingGrid

 2. Grid

 Responsibilities:

 - Stores ships in specific locations
-- Declare hits and misses for all locations
+- Declare hits, misses and sinks for all locations
 - Can hide ships

 2.a.
 TrackingGrid < Grid